Tooth Extractions – Hoover, AL

 - Nitrous Oxide to Help Put You at Ease

 - Relaxing Dental Office Environment Dedicated to Your Comfort

 Why We Typically Avoid Tooth Extractions

 When a tooth is removed, it often leads to issues with your ability to chew food.
-It can also cause problems to your jaw joint, make neighboring teeth to shift out of place, and even result in a major negative impact on your oral health.
+It can also cause problems to your jaw joint, make neighboring teeth shift out of place, and even result in a major negative impact on your oral health.